History of Aubrey Plaza in Timeline

 2006: Graduation from NYU

-In 2008, Aubrey Plaza participated in an Improv Everywhere sketch at Starbucks, had a recurring role in 'The Jeannie Tate Show', and appeared in 'Mayne Street' and 'Terrible Decisions with Ben Schwartz'.
+In 2008, Aubrey Plaza participated in an Improv Everywhere sketch at a Starbucks in New York City.
+She had a recurring role in 'The Jeannie Tate Show', played Robin Gibney in ESPN's 'Mayne Street', and appeared in 'Terrible Decisions with Ben Schwartz'.

 2009: Parks and Recreation Debut